pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-14-avoid-elixir-booby-traps.md

 987
 ```

-You only do this for keys that already exist in the map, otherwise:
+You only do this for keys that already exist on the map, otherwise:

 ```elixir
 iex(1)> x.something